ayatokura/ai-openscale/cloud-known-wos-issues.md

 - The database and {{site.data.keyword.pm_full}} instance must be deployed in the same {{site.data.keyword.cloud_notm}} account.

-- {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model related data (feedback data, scoring payload) and calculated metrics.
+- {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model-related data (feedback data, scoring payload) and calculated metrics.
 Lite Db2 plans are not currently supported.

-- The free Lite plan database is not GDPR compliant.
+- The free Lite plan database is not GDPR-compliant.
 If your model processes personally identifiable information (PII), you must purchase a new database or use an existing database that does conform to GDPR rules.

 ### Known issues
 {: #cloud-known-unknowns-issues}